George Main, Curator

 I joined the National Museum of Australia in 1999, to help develop the Museum’s first environmental history gallery on Acton Peninsula in Canberra.

-As a curator and an environmental historian, I’m particularly interested in the cultural and historical foundations of ecological and climatic change.
+As a curator and an environmental historian, I’m particularly interested in the cultural and historical foundations of the dramatic changes to Australian ecologies and climate associated with colonisation and industrial development.

-My work explores the capacities of ecological ways of understanding and engaging with land and materiality to bolster the resilience of places and people, and to foster the productivity of rural and urban terrains.
+My work explores the capacities of ecological ways of understanding and engaging with land and materiality to bolster the strength and wellbeing of places, people and other species.

 Landmarks: People and Places across Australia, permanent exhibition gallery at the National Museum, 2011-present.